External funding opportunities

 The mission of the Institute for Broadening Participation is to increase diversity in the Science, Technology, Engineering and Mathematics (STEM) workforce.

-The purpose of The Paul & Daisy Soros Fellowships for New Americans is to provide opportunities for continuing generations of able and accomplished new Americans to achieve leadership in their chosen fields.
+Fellowships to provide opportunities for continuing generations of able and accomplished new Americans to achieve leadership in their chosen fields.

-SSRC fellowship and grant programs are strategic – they are targeted to a problem, promote individual and institutional change, generate new knowledge and build networks.
+SSRC fellowship and grant programs are targeted to a specific problem, promote individual and institutional change, and are designed to generate new knowledge and build networks.